c100k/libmodulor/docs/tutorial/006_Expose_the_server_Target.md

-# Create the server Target
+# Expose the server Target

 We'll use the pre-built [express](https://expressjs.com) `ServerManager`.